-In the GEMS/Food programme, chemical concentrations in food and food consumption data is collected.
-This data is subsequently used to inform governments, organisations and Codex Committees about levels and trends of chemicals in food, their contribution to the total human exposure, and their relevance for public health and trade.
-Furthermore, RIVMNational Institute for Public Health and the Environment supports the WHO by developing new methodologies for risk assessment and by improving those that are currently used.
+In the GEMS/Food programme, chemical concentrations in food and food consumption data are collected.
+This data is subsequently used to inform governments, organisations and Codex Committees about levels and trends of chemicals in food, their contribution to total human exposure, and their relevance for public health and trade.
+Furthermore, RIVM supports the WHO by developing new methodologies for risk assessment and by improving those that are currently used.

-WHO Collaborating Centre on Chemical Food Safety was re-designated to RIVM in June 2017 for a period of 4 years.
+WHO Collaborating Centre on Chemical Food Safety was re-designated to RIVM in May 2023 for a period of four years.

-The coordinators of the WHO Collaborating Centre on Chemical Food Safety are Anton Rietveld and Polly Boon.
-Anton Rietveld is head of the department Food Safety and Polly Boon is a senior scientist of this department.
-RIVM staff involved in the WHO Collaborating Centre work in this department, which is part of the Centre for Nutrition, Prevention and Health Services.
+The coordinator of the WHO Collaborating Centre on Chemical Food Safety is Polly Boon.
+RIVM staff involved in the WHO Collaborating Centre work in the RIVM department Chemical Food Safety, which is part of the RIVM Centre Prevention, Lifestyle and Health.

 WHO Collaborating Centres hosted by RIVM

 - WHO CC for Antimicrobial Resistance Epidemiology and Surveillance

 - WHO CC on Chemical Food Safety

 - WHO CC for Family of International Classifications